How to Fight a DUI Without a Attorney

 - Was there sufficient evidence for the arrest

 Before you decide to go it alone, remember that in Florida, a conviction of a DUI will remain on your record for 75 years.
-An experienced Fort Lauderdale DUI lawyer knows how the DUI process works, and will fight to get your charges dropped, or minimize the penalties if convicted.
+An experienced Fort Lauderdale DUI attorney knows how the DUI process works, and will fight to get your charges dropped, or minimize the penalties if convicted.

 Phone: (954) 334-1276